agdod/FlashCard/README.md

 # FlashCard
-App designed to help study with Flash Cards
+App designed to help study with Flash Cards.

+Basic desgin and layout, simple electronic flash cards for helping with multiplaction (2-10).
+Desgined for Android mobile.